PaoloGouba/PythonWebScraper/project_2/README.md

-# Project 2 : Scraping
+# Project 2 : Web Scraping

-Prerequisiti :
+## Prerequisites and Installation:

-- Installare Python 3+ sulla macchina
+- Install Python 3+ on your machine
-- Installare le dipendenze disponibili su requirements.txt
+- Clone the contents of the folder on your machine

-# Installation
+- Install the dependencies with the command "pip install -r requirements.txt"

-- Installare le dipendenze con il comando "pip install -r requirements.txt"
+## Execution of the script

-Cloner le projet
+- Go to the src folder via your terminal

-Exectuter le commandes pour excuter les script
+- Type python main.py and hit enter to run the program

-# Script features :
+- The different data, reported in the script characteristics will be recovered, cleaned and sorted

-## Scraping
+### Script features :

 - Get the following data from the page https://books.toscrape.com/catalogue/chronicles-vol-1_462/index.html :
     - product_page_url